carldunham/useful-cookery/cline-rules.md

 ## Project Overview

 Useful Cookery is a recipe database application providing a modern, AI-enhanced cooking experience.
 It stores recipes originally in TROFF format and converts them to structured JSON for use in a web application.
-This project is a complete rewrite with modern technology (branch `cd/5/rewrite`).
+This project is a complete rewrite with modern technology.

 ## Technology Stack

 - **Backend**: Go
-- **Database**: DGraph
+- **Database**: Multiple options supported (DGraph, PostgreSQL, in-memory)
 - **API**: GraphQL
 - **Frontend**: React
 - **AI Integration**: External APIs initially, with plans for RAG and fine-tuning